Queries

 Estimated counts

 For unfiltered queries on large tables (>10,000 rows), totalCount uses PostgreSQL's pg_class.reltuples statistic instead of an exact COUNT(*).
-This is O(1) rather than O(n) — the difference matters when the metadata table has millions of rows.
+This is O(1) rather than O(n), and the difference matters when the metadata table has millions of rows.

 When the estimate is used, isEstimatedCount is true.
 The estimate is updated by PostgreSQL's autovacuum/autoanalyze and is typically accurate within a few percent.
 For filtered queries or small tables, an exact count is always used and isEstimatedCount is false.